nmshd/rust-crypto/Documentation/Doc.md

 <details open>
 <summary><strong>Ideas for the crypto layer</strong></summary>

-- As the security modules are not built on performance, they take some time to encrypt and decrypt data.
+- Encryption and Decryption in Knox Vault is very slow.
 So creating derived keys for encryption and decryption outside of the security module will speed this process up immensely.
-The drawback however, could be security vulnerability.
+The drawback however, this comes with security considerations.
 - Implementing some kind of attestation, if possible, so the enmeshed app knows its communicating with a security module, and which security module. (e.g. for our case the Google attestation service)
 - A method that lists and returns all the capabilities/supported algorithms the wrapper and security module provide.
 - a method that returns metadata about the loaded key like usages, algorithm, etc.